weberjn/org.openhab.automation.javascripting/src/doc/README.md

 # Library Code

+${H2} 1st method : Bundle

 Java Rules has `DynamicImport-Package: *` so it can access code in other bundles.

 Bundle your code as OSGI bundle as in this sample: https://github.com/weberjn/org.openhab.automation.javascripting.ext

+${H2} 2nd method : Library annotation

+You can also annotate a class with `@org.openhab.automation.javascripting.annotations.Library`.
+By doing so, the class will be available to all your other java scripts.
+The library class can still extends the `Script` base class to access its facilities.

+You then can access it statically, or you can inject it in your script by using the same annotation on a class member.

+Be aware that library instance are not shared between scripts.
+If you want to share data you should find another way.
+Pay attention to the script load order : a library class must be loaded before being used in another class.

 # Building the Addon